Business Interpreter Services

 Good business interpreter services are far more than just talking translation, and range from full-featured 200-delegate 10-language conference simultaneous interpreting through to a 10-minute phone call.
 Other popular formats include face-to-face (aka “F2F”) and “tour guide” – see below – as well as remote interpreting.

-Following the surge in remote interpreting created by COVID, face-to-face is again becoming the most popular format.
+Following the surge in remote interpreting created by COVID, face-to-face is regaining popularity and is often the most effective format.

 Image: business interpreting services